 The train operator saw the man walking next to the tracks and sounded the train’s horn.
 The victim was wearing earmuffs and was walking with his back to the tracks.
 The operator activated the train’s emergency equipment when the victim stepped onto the tracks.
 The train struck the man as he turned toward it.
 The train was not able to stop before the collision.

 The 79-car Amtrak train was traveling from New York to Charlotte with 108 passengers aboard.
 No one on the train suffered injuries.
 The train was able to resume operation at approximately 1:45 p.m.

 Amtrak and local police are investigating the incident.
 They do not know if the victim was trying to commit suicide.

-If you suffer injuries in a transportation accident, a Virginia personal injury lawyer can answer any questions you have about financial compensation for your injuries.
-Contact Thomas McWeeney, a Virginia personal injury attorney at Koonz, McKenney, Johnson, DePaolis & Lightfoot for a free and informative consultation.
+If you suffer injuries in a transportation accident, a Northern Virginia personal injury lawyer can answer any questions you have about financial compensation for your injuries.
+Contact Thomas McWeeney, a Northern Virginia personal injury attorney at Koonz, McKenney, Johnson & DePaolis for a free and informative consultation.